Mehdialmoo/Chess_Pieces_Classification/README.md

 # ***Chess Pieces Classification***
 ![](./Data/PIC/OIG.jpg)
 ## **Abstract**

-**keywords:**
+This repository contains a simple Convolutional Neural Network (CNN) implemented in PyTorch and PyTorch Lightning for classifying chess pieces.
+The model is trained on a custom dataset of chess pieces images, and the project includes files for data loading, model definition, training, and evaluation.
+The goal of this project is to accurately classify chess pieces into six categories: King, Queen, Rook, Bishop, Knight, and Pawn.
+The project also includes unit testing files and instructions for setting up the environment and dataset.

+**keywords: CNN(Convolutional Neural Network), PyTorch, PyTorch Lightning, Chess Dataset, Classififcation**
 ## **Introduction**
-This repository contains a simple Convolutional Neural Network (CNN) implemented using PyTorch and PyTorch Lightning to classify chess pieces.
-The model is trained on a custom dataset of chess pieces images.
+This repository is a **PyTorch** and **PyTorch Lightning** implementation of a **Convolutional Neural Network (CNN)** that classifies chess pieces into six categories: King, Queen, Rook, Bishop, Knight, and Pawn.
+The model is trained on a custom dataset of chess piece images, and the project includes files for data loading, model definition, training, and evaluation.
+The repository is organized into four main files: `loading_data.py`, `model.py`, `model_run.py`, and `utilities.py`, which are responsible for data loading, model definition, model training, and utility functions, respectively.
+The project also includes unit testing files and instructions for setting up the environment and dataset.
+The use of CNNs and PyTorch Lightning is discussed, highlighting their benefits for image classification tasks.
 This project aims to classify the chess pieces (King, Queen, Bishop, Knight, Rook). this project Files are as follows:
 ```